Rebels (film)

 Rebels (Rebelles) is a 2019 French comedy directed and written by Allan Mauduit.

 Plot

-Sandra, a young woman forced to leave the south of France to flee a violent husband.
+Sandra, is a young woman forced to leave the south of France to flee a violent husband.
 Without attachment, she returned to Boulogne-sur-Mer, the city of her childhood which she left almost 15 years ago.
 She finds her mother there and a world she left behind.
 Without money, she is hired in a fish cannery where she befriends two workers.
 But one day, one of her colleagues tackles her insistently, she defends herself and kills him accidentally ...